Sourdough Strawberry Cake Recipe {Made With Discard}

 When you’re ready to eat it, thaw the cake in the fridge overnight.
 If you just want a slice, leave it out on the counter for a couple of hours.
 Skip the microwave so the flavor and texture stay the same.

-Yes, you can.
-Just mix up the batter, cover it, and stick it in the fridge overnight.
-When you’re ready to bake, divide it between the pans and pop it in the oven.
-You’ll probably need to add a few extra minutes since the batter’s cold.
+Yes, you absolutely can.
+Just mix up the batter, cover it, and place it in the fridge for 24 to 48 hours.
+When you’re ready to bake, divide it between your prepared cake pans.
+You’ll likely need to add a few extra minutes to the bake time since the batter will be cold.

 Sourdough Strawberry Cake